zxlml/zxlml.github.io/cn_page.md

 # 📝   审稿中工作

 - Meta Additive Model: Learning Theory Analysis and Applications.
+(To ACHA[J])
 - S2MAM: Semi-supervised Meta Additive Model for Robust Estimation and Variable Selection.
+(To ICML[C])
 - Robust Manifold Learning via Bilevel CycleGAN.
+(To JMLR[J])
 - Pairwise Generalized Importance Weighting for Metric Learning under Distribution Shift.
+(To IJCAI[C])
-- Fine-grained Analysis on the Generalization of Multimodal Metric Learning
+- ~~Fine-grained Analysis on the Generalization of Multimodal Metric Learning.
+(Resubmit)~~
-- Controlled Feature Interaction Selection for Deep Sparse Networks
+- Controlled Feature Interaction Selection for Deep Sparse Networks.
+(To IJCAI[C])
-- From Conflicts to Convergence: A Zeroth-order Method for Multi-Objective Learning
+- From Conflicts to Convergence: A Zeroth-order Method for Multi-Objective Learning.
+(To IJCAI[C])
-- On the Generalization Ability of Next-Token-Prediction Pretraining.
+- On the Generalization Ability of Next-Token-Prediction Pretraining.(To ICML[C])
 - HDME: Hallucination Detection in LLMs Using Manifold Embedding.
+(To ICML[C])
 - Explainable Hardware Trojan Detection and Localization in FPGA Netlists.
+(To ACM TODAES[J])

 # 🎖️ 近期活动与奖项
 - *2024.12:* 受邀汇报： [**CCF武汉2024年会暨第八届优秀博士生学术风采展示论坛**.](https://www.ccf.org.cn/Chapters/Chapters/Wuhan/hyhdzxdt/2024-12-23/836269.shtml)